React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 }

-When to use: Measuring DOM elements, scroll position calculations, or preventing visual flicker.
+When to use: Measuring DOM elements, scroll position calculations, or preventing visual flicker from layout shifts.

 12. useImperativeHandle